LiskArchive/lisk-sdk/sdk/README.md

 ### Installation

-The installation of Lisk Alpha SDK is straightforward and limited to getting a single NPM package to your Node.js project - `lisk-sdk`:
+The installation of Lisk Alpha SDK is straightforward and limited to getting a single NPM package, `lisk-sdk`, to your Node.js project:

 ```
 npm install lisk-sdk@alpha